Lake Murray State Park: An Overview

 Lake Murray State Park is home to an exceptional ATV/ORV Area.
 From the intersection of Highway 77S and Highway 70, go east 3.2 miles and turn right on Lindsey Drive (look for the big, gold horse across the street).
 The ATV area is surrounded on two sides by beautiful Lake Murray and has trails that lead right up to the water.
 Bring your two or four-wheeler out to enjoy 1,000 acres of mostly hard-packed dirt with minimal sand.
 Mature trees line the trails and you can venture as far off the beaten path as you’d like.
-State law requires that riders under 18 wear a helmet, and the cost to ride is $10 per person per day.
+State law requires that riders under 18 wear a DOT-approved helmet, and riding double is only permitted when the ATV is manufactured for two people.
+The cost to ride is $10 per person per day.
 A large staging area is also available at the trail entrance, which is open from 8am to dusk each day.
 RV and tent camping spots complete with concrete pads, grills and picnic tables are conveniently available near the ATV gate house.

 Sunset Beach Day-Use Area